abhmishr1/HIP/docs/how-to/performance_guidelines.rst

 - Using properly sized and aligned data types.
 - Padding data when necessary.

 Global memory instructions support reading or writing data of specific sizes (1, 2, 4, 8, or 16 bytes) that are naturally aligned.
-If the size and alignment requirements are not met, it leads to multiple instructions, reducing performance.
-Therefore, using data types that meet these requirements, ensuring alignment for structures, and maintaining alignment for all values or arrays is crucial for correct results and optimal performance.
+Not meeting the size and alignment requirements leads to multiple instructions, which reduces performance.
+Therefore, for correct results and optimal performance:
+- Use data types that meet these requirements
+- Ensure alignment for structures
+- Maintain alignment for all values or arrays.

 Threads often access 2D arrays at an address calculated as ``BaseAddress + xIndex + width * yIndex``.
 For efficient memory access, the